 - salsa or lime juice - just a touch of acidity from either of these ingredients really kicks up the flavor!

-See recipe card below for quantities and the full recipe.
+See recipe card below for quantities and full instructions.

 How to Make TVP Tacos